chromice/ae/README.md

 Here we used `{keys_values}` placeholder and specified its value via `aeDatabase::values()` method.
 And we also used `{author_id}` placeholder in conjunction with `aeDatabase::variables()` method that would escape the value of `$morgan_id`.

-Of course, these are just examples, there is actually a less verbose way to insert and update records:
+Of course, these are just examples, there is actually a less verbose way to insert and update rows:

 ```php
 $db->update('authors', array('nationality' => 'English'), array('id' => $morgan_id);